Novae heat their food: mass transfer by irradiation: Nova eruption

 \subsubsection{Numerical computation}

 In Fig. \ref{fig:wave} we present numerical calculations of the heat penetration into a 0.25 ${\rm M}_\odot$ companion, performed using the stellar evolution code \textsc{mesa} \citep{Paxton2011,Paxton2013,Paxton2015,Paxton2018,Paxton2019}.
 We implement the irradiation using the $F_\star$--$\Sigma_\star$ method \citep{Paxton2013}: $F_\star=4\sigma T_{\rm irr}^4$ is the incoming flux, which we parametrize using the induced effective temperature $T_{\rm irr}$ (assuming efficient redistribution between the two hemispheres), and $\Sigma_\star=3\textrm{ g cm}^{-2}$ is the mass column density for electron scattering, which sets an upper limit on the irradiation depth.
-As seen in Fig. \ref{fig:wave}, the heat penetrates into $\Sigma>\Sigma_\star$ in less than 0.1 h, so our results are not sensitive to the exact value of $\Sigma_\star$.
+Since $\Sigma_\star$ is below the photosphere, the atmosphere is heated to a somewhat higher temperature than $T_{\rm irr}$, as seen in Fig. \ref{fig:wave}.
+In reality, the white dwarf's EUV photons are deposited between the photosphere and our chosen $\Sigma_\star$, such that we overestimate the temperature of the heated layer by less than a factor of $\approx 2$.
+This effect is significant only for low $T_{\rm irr}$, when the temperature at the Roche lobe cannot be accurately determined anyway (see Fig. \ref{fig:profile}).
+As seen in Fig. \ref{fig:wave}, the heat penetrates by diffusion into $\Sigma>\Sigma_\star$ in less than 0.1 h.
 For numerical convenience, we linearly increase the flux from zero to $F_\star$ over a rise time of $t=100$ s, which is much shorter than any relevant time-scale in the problem.
 Fig. \ref{fig:wave} agrees well with the analytical scaling found in equation \eqref{eq:delta_m_anal}.